Diyi2020/Diyi2020.github.io/_pages/about.md

 I am interested in Computational and Applied Mathematics(CAM) and would like to explore applications involved in Condensed Matter Physics, Quantum Computing + Information, Mechanics, and Medical Science.

 Currently as a fourth year Math PhD Candidate, I am advised by Prof Luskin at University of Minnesota, Twin Cites.
 Most of my interests toward mathematics lie within applying modern analysis and probability theory to improve numerical methods.
-Especially, I am interested in using ML and NISQ Quantum Devices(if refuse to use "quantum computer") for Scientific Computing.
+Especially, I am interested in using ML and NISQ Quantum Devices for Scientific Computing, numerical analysis as well as multi-scale modelling and computation.

 For applications, I am mainly working on the electronic structure of Moire Material with data driven method but would be happy to discuss or collaborate on any other related to Quantum Physics, Quantum Algorithm.